-These days, the marketing you have in place plays a MAJOR factor in the success of your parts web store.
+The marketing strategies you have in place today play a major factor in the success of your parts web store.

-Most dealerships choose to hire a marketing agency, so a parts marketing expert can handle the advertisements while your parts team focus on selling parts & accessories.
-But even with someone else handling all the auto parts marketing, you and your team will still run across some digital marketing terms and tools that you need to be familiar with.
+Most dealerships choose to hire an outside marketing agency, so a parts marketing expert can handle the advertisements while your parts team focuses on selling parts & accessories.
+Still, even with someone else handling all of your auto parts marketing, you and your team will still run across some digital marketing terms and tools that you need to be familiar with.

-If you’ve felt lost in all the jargon of digital marketing, then this article is for you.
-We’ll break down the most frequently asked questions we hear from dealers.
+If you’re confused by the jargon of digital marketing, then this article is for you.
+We’ll break down the most frequently asked questions we hear from dealers about digital marketing.

 These ads are Pay Per Click (PPC), meaning that you only pay for an advertisement when someone clicks on it.

-2. What is the difference between AdWords and SEO?
+2. What Is the Difference Between Ads and SEO?

-AdWords is a platform for paid ads.
+Google Ads is a platform for paid ads.
 You must set a budget and pay for an ad whenever a customer clicks on it.
-These ads can be changed at any time, and your agency will likely update the ads every now and then to keep it fresh.
+These ads can be changed at any time, and your agency will likely update the ads every now and then to keep them fresh.

-We put “free” in quotes like that because it takes time and/or money to write unique content.
-But once that content is written and placed on your site, it will continue to attract customers without any additional cost.
+Once optimized unique content is written and placed on your site, it will continue to attract customers without any additional cost.

 A lot of factors play into your website’s SEO rank, but the one you have the most control over is unique content (auto part descriptions and blog articles).

 We recommend it!
-Both contribute to parts website sales.
-It’s good to have your fingers in a lot of pies, so to speak.
+Both of these ad types contribute to parts website sales.
 The more marketing channels you can add to reach potential customers, the better.

-From the stats we’ve seen on the RevolutionParts platform, investing in both can make a huge difference.
+From the stats we’ve seen through the RevolutionParts platform, investing in both can make a big difference.

 According to our numbers:

-- 43% of parts website traffic comes from paid search ads (AdWords)
+- 43% of parts website traffic comes from paid search ads (Ads)

 - 37% of parts website traffic comes from organic search (SEO)

 In short, the majority of your parts web store traffic will come from some kind of marketing.
-You MUST have some form or marketing in place!
+You must have some form of digital marketing tools in place!

 The more you invest, the better your agency will be able to perform.
 Successful ads can vary so much by brand, part, location, price, and other factors, so there’s usually a testing period to find the best setup.